 - Loss of wages.
 You're entitled to compensation for any time you missed at work due to your injury, as well as any applicable loss of future earning potential due to your injuries.

 - Property loss.
 If the defective product damaged your home, automobile, or other property, you're entitled to the cost of repairs or replacement.

 - Cost of disability.
 If the defective product left you permanently disabled, you can seek reimbursement for the cost of accommodating your disability through modifications to your home or vehicle or hiring household help to perform tasks you are no longer able to do independently.

 Non-economic damages, sometimes called non-monetary damages or general damages, refer to intangible losses with no easily verifiable dollar value.
 Categories of non-economic damages include:

 - Pain and suffering.
 You're entitled to compensation for both the physical pain of your injuries as well as the emotional suffering you've incurred as the result of the defective product.

 - Loss of consortium.
 If you're married, you may be able to claim damages to compensate for the negative effect of your injuries on your relationship with your spouse.
 Loss of consortium damages are intended to reimburse for factors such as difficulty with sexual relations, no longer being able to have children, being unable to assist with household chores, and being a less attentive partner due to the emotional strain of your injuries.

 If you're interested in pursuing a product liability claim, experienced legal representation is a must.
 The companies involved in product liability lawsuits typically have access to teams of attorneys working to represent their interests, so it's vital that you have someone to advocate for your needs throughout the process.

 The legal team at Neblett, Beard & Arsenault is committed to helping Louisiana residents settle their product liability cases.
-Contact us online or call us directly at 318.541.8188 to schedule a free, no-obligation initial consultation at one of our six convenient office locations.
+Contact us online or call us directly at 318.541.8188 to schedule a free, no-obligation initial consultation.